 - your fuses short circuit on a regular basis – it also probably time to invest in a more modern system.

-Reasons To Upgrade Your Switchboard with Curcuit breakers
+Reasons To Upgrade Your Switchboard's Ceramic Fuses With Circuit breakers

 1. Your switchboard has become unsafe